Impersonations

 How to protect yourself:

-• Always verify who you are speaking with either by checking in person or via a different platform and never share your sensitive data.
+- Always verify who you are speaking with either by checking in person or via a different platform and never share your sensitive data.

-Fraudsters may impersonate trusted individuals or organisation, such as the police or employees from regulated firms, to gain your trust.
+Fraudsters may impersonate trusted individuals or an organisation, such as the police or employees from regulated firms, to gain your trust.
 They may claim your account is at risk and insist you move funds to a “safe” account or act urgently to avoid supposed penalties.

 How to protect yourself:

-• If you suspect the call is suspicious, hang up and contact the organisation directly using a verified phone number or website.
+- If you suspect the call is suspicious, hang up and contact the organisation directly using a verified phone number or website.

-Impersonation scams are designed to exploit your emotions and trust, some may even produce convincing content to trick you into doing something or to steal your data.
+Impersonation scams are designed to exploit your emotions and trust.
+Some may even produce convincing content to trick you into doing something or to steal your data.
 By staying vigilant and verifying requests, you can prevent attackers from gaining access to your accounts.